 This page contains affiliate links.
 If you click through and make a purchase we may earn a small commission at no extra cost to you.
 Full disclosure here.

 Why trust this guide?
 This page is built around real, daily experience.
-My daughter K and her partner B use buses with their children almost every day in West Yorkshire.
+My daughter and her partner use buses and trains with their pushchair almost every day in West Yorkshire.
 Their honest feedback — including the things that infuriate them — runs through every recommendation on this page.
 This isn’t theory.
-It’s what actually happens on UK buses in 2026.
+It’s what actually happens on UK public transport in 2026.

 Best Pushchairs for Public Transport — At a Glance

-- Best overall: Stokke YOYO³ — 44cm wide, slim, highly manoeuvrable past the driver’s cab choke point.
-My daughter’s top recommendation for buses.
+- Best overall for buses: Stokke YOYO³ — 44cm wide, slim, highly manoeuvrable past the driver’s cab choke point.
+Top recommendation for daily bus users.
 Read our full Stokke assessment →

 - Best budget: Joie Pact Pro — just 47.1cm wide and 6.3kg.
 Lightweight, slim enough for bus aisles, one-handed fold for when you need to move fast.